Syafiq001/3D-GAME-RECYCLE-ADVENTURE/README.md

 ## Gameplay

-In Recycle Adventure, players assume the role of David, navigating through various stages with recycling-related objectives.
+In Recycle Adventure, players will be helping David, navigating through various stages with recycling-related objectives.
 Initially, the goal is to gather recyclable materials like paper, plastic, glass, and aluminium while steering clear of non-recyclable items.
 Following this stage, players must dispose of recyclable materials by throwing them into their corresponding recycling bins in the next stage.
 Upon completing each stage, players accumulate points based on their performance, contributing to their total score and potential rank on the leaderboard.

 ## Controls